ethereum/ethereum-binaries/README.md

 ##### public async getClient(clientName: string, version: string, options?: DownloadOptions) : Promise<binaryPath>

-Downloads a client or detects a cached client and returns the path to the binary.
+Downloads a client or detects a cached client.
 If version is `latest` and a newer version than the one on the system exists it will download the newer version automatically.
+If binary can be extracted from a package it returns the path to the binary.
-If the client uses a runtime such as Java it will return the path to the extracted package contents and Java runtimee.
+If the client uses a runtime such as Java it will return the path to the extracted package contents and Java runtime.
+If the client is distributed as a docker image this method will return the name of the existing or generated container.

 ##### public async startClient(clientName: string, version: string, flags?: string[], options?: DownloadOptions) : Promise<ClientInfo>
 Uses `getClient` internally but also starts a new child process for the client binary.